GoDataSy/GetCleanDataCourseProject/README.md

 - 'activity_labels.txt': Links the class labels with their activity name.

 The script:

-1. Merges the training and the test sets to create one data set.
+Merges the training and the test sets to create one data set.
-1a.
+* a.
 The y_train.txt and subject_train.txt datasets are read into R and named "data.train.activities" and "data.train.subjects", respectively; and are assigned the column names "activity" and subject", resp.
-1b.
+* b.
 The X_train.txt is read into R and named "data.train.measures"
-1c.
+* c.
 The "data.train.activities", "data.train.subjects" and "data.train.measures" data sets are column-bound to form one data set.
-1d-f.
+* d-f.
 In the same way as above, the corresponding "test" datasets are combined to form a data set.
-1g.
+* g.
 The training and test are combined to form one dataset using rbind().
-1h.
+* h.
 Names from features.txt file are applied to the measurements columns

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+Extracts only the measurements on the mean and standard deviation for each measurement.
-2a.
-Columns whose names contain the following character strings are extracted: "activity", "subject", "mean", "std" 2b.
-From the above list, column whose names  contain "angle" at the beginning are dropped 2c.
+* a.
+Columns whose names contain the following character strings are extracted: "activity", "subject", "mean", "std"
+* b.
+From the above list, column whose names  contain "angle" at the beginning are dropped
+* c.
 The resulting data set is named "data.mean.std"

-3. Uses descriptive activity names to name the activities in the data set.
+Uses descriptive activity names to name the activities in the data set.
 Lowercase descriptive names are assigned to the activities in the data set by making the activity variable a factor and assigning identifying labels (walking, walkingup, walkingdown, sitting, standing, laying)

-4. Appropriately labels the data set with descriptive variable names.
+Appropriately labels the data set with descriptive variable names.
 The column names are stripped of dashes, commas, and parentheses; and are made lowercase.

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-5a.
+* a.
 The dataset is transformed (melted) so that four columns are created:
-- activity: the activity column
+*   activity: the activity column
-- subject: the subject column
+*   subject: the subject column
-- measure: Each row identifies a measurement (feature) for a sampled activity and subject.
+*   measure: Each row identifies a measurement (feature) for a sampled activity and subject.
-- value: Each row holds the measure's value for a given activity, subject and window sample.
+*   value: Each row holds the measure's value for a given activity, subject and window sample.
-5b.
+* b.
 The data set is transformed again (casted) so that a mean for each measure is created for each activity-subject combination.
 The measure names are now included in the column names again.

-6. The data set is written to a file named "tidydata.txt" and placed in the user's working directory.
+The data set is written to a file named "tidydata.txt" and placed in the user's working directory.